 - Go to YouTube Studio

-- Click "Content" in the left sidebar
+- Click "Subtitles" in the left sidebar (or open a video, then "Subtitles")

 - Select the video you want to edit

-- Click on the auto-generated language
+- Click the auto-generated language track

-- Click "Duplicate and edit"
+- Choose "Duplicate and edit"

 - Fix errors, add punctuation, correct timing